IBMStreams/streamsx.jmxclients/streams-metric-exporter/README.md

 # streams-metric-exporter

-This application provides an interface to the IBM Streams - Stream Processing System for the purposes of retrieving status and metrics of an IBM Streams domain, instances, jobs, and resources.

-This version provides 2 HTTP/HTTPS interfaces:
-* Prometheus: HTTP/Text endpoint in Prometheus metrics format.
-* REST: Multiple endpoints returning json.
+Prometheus Metrics Exporter for IBM Streams version 4.x.

 IBM Streams provides a JMX Service (with HTTP GET interface for batch metric pulls) that is capable of providing status of the Streams instance, deployed streaming application (jobs), and cluster resources.
-In addition, metrics are available via the Streams JMX Server.
+In addition, metrics are available via the Streams JMX Service.

-The service supports user-defined custom metrics that are found with Streams jobs.
+The service supports user-defined custom metrics found in Streams analytic jobs.
 These custom metrics do not have to be predefined within the Streams Metric Exporter.
-They are automatically discovered and made available as Prometheus metrics and in the REST JSON.
+They are automatically discovered and made available as Prometheus metrics.

 The primary use-case for this application is as a Prometheus metrics exporter to provide time series displays using Grafana.<br>
-The original use case for this application was as a Streams Application Metrics exporter.
-It is not meant to monitor the internal system services of IBM Streams.
-It does, however, provide metrics and status of domains, instances, and resources which do give a operations view of the health of your system.<br>

 This application is **optimized** for better performance over per-job metric scraping approaches.
-The metrics and status are pulled from IBM Streams for all job metrics and status (via the JMX Server HTTP callbacks).
-The pulls from IBM STreams can be performed whenever a rest endpoint is hit (on-demand) or scheduled to be pulled and cached with a configurable interval.
-Users can use the REST endpoints (including Prometheus endpoint) to get metrics and status of specific jobs, thus providing granular access to the information without sacrificing performance and impacting the services of IBM Streams.
+The metrics and snapshots are pulled from IBM Streams for all jobs at the same time.
+The pulls from IBM Streams can be performed whenever the rest endpoint (/metrics) is requested or scheduled to be pulled and cached with a configurable interval (``--refresh``).

 The service can be configured with periodic refresh (refresh rate > 0) or on-demand refresh (refresh rate == 0) when the HTTP/HTTPS endpoints are accessed.